-Unless the farm borders on a busy state or interstate highway, traditional techniques such as signage and open houses are unlikely to result in obtaining 100% of viable leads.
+Unless the farm borders on a busy state or interstate highway, traditional techniques such as signage and open houses that work when selling a home in Brentwood are unlikely to result in obtaining 100% of viable leads.
 But, with creative marketing strategies designed to precisely target likely buyers, farm owners can still enjoy an enhanced selling experience.

 Notify Neighboring Farm Owners Immediately

 Neighboring farmers and landowners, especially those who own large tracts of adjoining land, can be an excellent source of potential buyer leads.
 To take advantage of this, put together a list of names and addresses of all nearby farmers and landowners and ask your real estate professional to notify them immediately on the date your farm is officially listed for sale.

 Make sure they receive a packet of information to help them decide quickly if they are interested in adding your land to their existing property by including details such as:

 - the amount of your farm's acreage, including the breakdown of tillable land, pasture and wooded areas and natural features, such as rivers, streams, ponds, and springs

 - recent information on crop yields, livestock sales, and other data to show that your farm has been and continues to be productive

 - information about livestock and perimeter fencing, including the age, type, and condition

 - detailed information about the structures and improvements, including the home, barns, silos, livestock shelters, equipment shelters, feed storage buildings, drilled wells, and man-made ponds, lakes, or irrigation ditches